Rule 8002. Time to File a Notice of Appeal

 (D) for relief under Rule 9024 if the motion is filed within 14 days after the judgment is entered.

-(4)No Additional Fee.
+(4)No Additional Fee for an Amended Notice.
 No additional fee is required to file an amended notice of appeal.

 (c) Appeal by an Inmate Confined in an Institution.